 Driver training/evaluation is mandatory for new drivers and is provided by the Club.

-The Cadet Class may run a smaller kart which is not allowed in other classes.
+The Cadet Class runs a smaller kart which is not allowed in other classes.

-All Classes run the same engine which is regulated to restrict power depending on the class.
+All Classes run the same engine (Briggs LO206 4-cycle or ROK 2-cycle) which is regulated to restrict power depending on the class.

 The engine is sealed and is designed to be easy to operate so anyone can run them – there is no need for advanced mechanical knowledge!

-Race days are typically held on Sundays from 8 am to 4 pm (approximately).
+Race days are typically held on either Saturday evenings or Sundays from 8 am to 3 pm (approximately).

 Practice is available on most days at the track, and many drivers purchase a Track Membership that includes unlimited practice for the season.
 Many drivers and families practice on Saturday before racing on Sunday.

-The 2020 Toronto Kart Club Championship consists of 11 races as well as other special events.
+The 2024 Toronto Kart Club Championship consists of 11 races as well as other special events including our annual Gauntlet Race.

 Although most of the races will be contested here at Brechin Motorsport Park, the Club also looks forward to hosting and participating in joint races with other Clubs as well as Special Events during the season!